 Desmos includes functions such as graphing complex linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions.
 For example, students can utilize the table function to solve complex function questions rather than solve them by hand.

-College Board opened the built-in Calculator to the following AP subjects: AP Biology; Calculus AB; Calculus BC; Chemistry; Environmental science; Macroeconomics; Microeconomics; Physics 1 and 2; Physics C Electricity & Magnetism and Magnetism; and Precalculus.
+College Board opened the built-in Calculator to the following AP subjects: AP Biology; Calculus AB; Calculus BC; Chemistry; Environmental science; Macroeconomics; Microeconomics; Physics 1 and 2; Physics C Electricity & Magnetism and Mechanics; and Precalculus.
 They also made it available for the entire SAT math section.

 Advocates argue that Desmos levels the playing field for students without access to expensive graphing calculators.
 High school math teacher Mr. Coleman said, “I love it.
 I’m not sure exactly what it looks like, as they haven’t provided the teachers with any examples, but I love that there’s more consistency between the SATs and AP testing and just all standardized testing in general.”